pytorch/tutorials/prototype_source/pt2e_quant_ptq_x86_inductor.rst

 ------------------------

 After we get the quantized model, we will further lower it to the inductor backend.
 The default Inductor wrapper generates Python code to invoke both generated kernels and external kernels.
-Additionally, Inductor supports a C++ wrapper that generates pure C++ code, seamlessly combining the generated and external kernels.
+Additionally, Inductor supports C++ wrapper that generates pure C++ code.
+This allows seamless integration of the generated and external kernels, effectively reducing Python overhead.
+In the future, leveraging the C++ wrapper, we can extend the capability to achieve pure C++ deployment.
+For more comprehensive details about C++ Wrapper in general, please refer to the dedicated tutorial on `Inductor C++ Wrapper Tutorial <https://pytorch.org/tutorials/prototype/inductor_cpp_wrapper_tutorial.html>`_.

 ::